FIV+ Cats Have a Future!

 In Memory of Toby

 Toby was an elderly gentleman, 10-12 years old.
 He was found wandering homeless on Boca Chica Island.
 A kind person arranged for Toby to ride in a taxi cab to David, where he was picked up and placed in foster care with Saldea.
 Toby suffered a lot on the island – a lot of fights with other cats, a lot of hunger, a lot of exposure to harsh elements, and a lot of lost teeth.
 His ears were bitten off in fights.
 In spite of his battle scarred appearance, Toby was a loving, gentle fellow who loved nothing more than a soft bed to sleep on.
-His quiet, calm, and sociable nature were utterly charming.
+His quiet, calm, and sociable nature was utterly charming.
 This dear fellow passed away suddenly from a stroke.
 His final month of life was spent in the loving care of a devoted foster home, where he got all the attention and affection he deserved.
 Up until the stroke, Toby was in good health.
 In Toby’s memory, we will work diligently to be sure other FIV+ cats are brought in sooner and can enjoy every happiness.

 Did You Know…

 Within 4-6 years after infection, only 20% of cats infected with FIV become sick and die.
 Over 50% will remain completely free of symptoms.
 FIV is a slow-developing virus, and does NOT guarantee that a cat will get sick and die!
 Most cats live a normal lifespan with FIV.